An overabundance of fat along the top of the neckline, otherwise known as cresty neck, is an indicator of metabolic problems in your horse.

-When there is too much sugar or starch in the diet (non-structural carbohydrates), they are converted to fat which is stored in fat deposits including the top of the neck.
+When there is too much sugar or starch in the diet (hydrolyzable carbohydrates), they are converted to fat which is stored in fat deposits including the top of the neck.
+Even some of the volatile fatty acids produced during forage fermentation can be converted to fat.
 Over time, this area becomes enlarged and hardens.

 Sugar and starch are found in lush grasses, hay, grains, concentrates, and treats.
-High NSC feeds can contribute to and exacerbate cresty neck size.
+High HC feeds can contribute to and exacerbate cresty neck size.

 Researchers are not exactly sure why horses develop this adiposity along the top of the neck.
 However, they believe that it may be a repository for long-term fat storage.

 Horses with cresty neck may also develop fat pockets over the tail head, above the eyes, behind the shoulders, and/or around the sheath in the case of male horses.
 This fat tissue not only stores energy but also synthesizes and secretes hormones that affect metabolism and insulin function.